sagemathinc/cocalc_tutorial/functionality/functionality.md

 ## Getting help <a name="GettingHelp"></a>

-If you need help from the SageMath team, you can create a support ticket by emailing help@sagemath.com or clicking on the help icon in the top right hand corner of most CoCalc screens.
+If you need help from the CoCalc team, you can create a support ticket by emailing help@sagemath.com or clicking on the help icon in the top right hand corner of most CoCalc screens.

 ![Running Terminal](./assets/help.png)